Using geographic information in a HASS virtual lab: Geocoding requirements

 Researchers with direct experience using geographic information and geocoding tools are encouraged to attend.

-Held in The Lab, Level 2 of the Digital Studio, West Wing of Arts West (access via the rear lift).
+Held in The Lab, Level 2 of the Digital Studio, West Wing of Arts West (Building 148) (access via the rear lift).

 This project aims to assist with collaboration across HASS platforms: eResearch SA Limited, Australian Data Archive, Alveo, Griffith University, AARNet and TROVE as part of the Humanities, Arts and Social Sciences (HASS) Data Enhanced Virtual Lab (DEVL) project.